Alani Fua

-Alani Fua (born January 1, 1992) is a former American football linebacker.
-He was signed by the Arizona Cardinals as an undrafted rookie free agent following the 2015 NFL Draft.
-He played college football at Brigham Young from 2010 to 2014.
+Alani Fua (born January 1, 1992) is an American former professional football player who was a linebacker in the National Football League (NFL).
+He was signed by the Arizona Cardinals as an undrafted rookie free agent following the 2015 NFL draft.
+He played college football for the BYU Cougars from 2010 to 2014.

 Professional career

 Arizona Cardinals

 Fua was signed by the Arizona Cardinals as an undrafted free agent on May 2, 2015.

 On September 28, 2016, Fua was placed on injured reserve with a knee injury.

 On July 31, 2017, Fua was waived/injured by the Cardinals and placed on injured reserve.
 He was released on September 18, 2017.

 Personal life

 Alani Fua is of Tongan descent, the son of George and Helen Fua.
 His older brother, Sione Fua, is currently a free agent.

 His father, George Fua, of San Mateo, played tight end for Ricks College, San Joaquin Delta College, and Cal State Northridge in the late 1980s and early 1990s.
-He went undrafted in the 1991 NFL Draft and briefly played professional football in the Arena Football League, with the Sacramento Attack and Miami Hooters.
+He went undrafted in the 1991 NFL draft and briefly played professional football in the Arena Football League, with the Sacramento Attack and Miami Hooters.
 He now operates a construction company in Northridge, California.

-He is married to Malaysia Fua [née Gonzalez].
-Together they have 2 boys, and a little girl on the way.